 - Dose: Start out at 600 to 800 IU daily

-Daily multivitamin use has been associated with longer sleep duration.
+Longer sleep duration has been associated with daily multivitamin use.
 Most multivitamins cover your recommended intake for a variety of vitamins and minerals that can help sleep.
-Getting enough B vitamins is important for melatonin production and vitamin E can help with nights sweats and restless leg syndrome.
+Additionally, getting enough B vitamins is important for melatonin production, and vitamin E can help with nights sweats and restless leg syndrome.

 Every cell in your body needs magnesium to function and around 50% of people don’t get enough magnesium in their diets.
-Insomnia, restless sleep, frequent waking, and increased stress and anxiety are common symptoms of magnesium deficiency.
+Due to this magnesium deficiency, insomnia, restless sleep, frequent waking, and increased stress and anxiety can ensue.

-Supplementing with magnesium can significantly induce relaxation since it activates the parasympathetic nervous system, the system responsible for calming you down.
-Additionally, magnesium works by binding to GABA, the calming neurotransmitter, which results in a relaxation effect.
-Magnesium glycinate is a rapidly absorbed version that’s less likely to have any laxative effect.
+Since it activates the parasympathetic nervous system (the system responsible for calming you down), you can significantly induce relaxation by supplementing with magnesium.
+Additionally, magnesium works by binding to GABA, the calming neurotransmitter, which also results in a relaxation effect.
+However, magnesium can be known to have a laxative effect so try taking magnesium glycinate instead; it is a rapidly absorbed version that’s less likely to have any laxative effect.

 - Dose: Try 500 to 800 mg daily

-Deficiencies affect 25% of the world’s population and nearly half of all pregnant women (growing babies are greedy for iron).
-Anemia is the resulting condition from too little iron and it can be disruptive to sleep, as well as increase anxiety and restless leg syndrome.
+Anemia is the resulting condition from too little iron and it can be disruptive to sleep.
+Furthermore, it can increase anxiety and episodes of restless leg syndrome.
 Have your levels checked and supplement as needed to improve your sleep.

 Supplementing with Omega-3 has a plethora of health benefits including reducing inflammation and improving quality of sleep.
 Get your fix by regularly eating oily fish like salmon or choose a high-quality supplement with at least 500 mg of EPA and DHA.